jimbateson/jamesbateson.co.uk/src/journal/keeping-active-during-lockdown.md

 The pick of these being a lovely cod, chorizo and puy lentil number.
 I've found myself falling back in love with cooking again so much, that I've decided to start a blog on it.
 I'll post some details about that soon.

 ## Something to look back on

+If by chance you've stumbled upon this post, it will seem like I'm just rambling on about myself and try to make out like I've been up to more than other.
+Apologies, this isn't the case, this year so far has been hard for us all, and this is just something for me to look back on and take some positives from.